ktatro-rh/ansible-ci-cd-demo/README.md

 13. Run Playbooks create-namespaces, create-pipeline.
 Note github_url is for the node application you will be building, not the Ansible Repo. workflow_id is the workflow id of workflow you created in step 12 (will be in the URL when you view the workflow).
 14. Add Webhook to Github source repo
-15. Check in code to trigger pipeline
+15. Check in code to trigger pipeline (or trigger manually)
+16. Navigate to route in test
+17. Approve Production Release in Ansible
+18. Navigate to route in production

 ## Playbook/Job Descriptions